What is a neurological disorder?

 • Decrease in developmental milestones

 Once the underlying cause of a developmental delay is diagnosed, therapy can be helpful.
 Arkansas Children’s offers speech, occupational and physical therapy to help the child maximize his or her capabilities.
-Early diagnosis is also beneficial for conditions that urgently need surgery, such as brain tumors or hydrocephalus.
+Early diagnosis is also greatly beneficial for conditions that urgently need surgery, such as brain tumors or hydrocephalus.

 Schedule an Appointment